purtuga/SPWidgets/documentation/SPWidgets.SPFilterPanel.md

 -   **showFilterButton**    :   *Boolean.
 Optional.
 Default=true* <br />
     True or false whether a button should be displayed at the bottom of the widget.
 Default is true.
 See _filterButtonLabel_ and _onFilterClick_ options for more on the use of this button.

+-   **showStackedUI**    :   *Boolean.
+Optional.
+Default=false* <br />
+    By default, the UI for each column is to place the Match type to the left of the area where the user defines the filters for the column.
+Setting this option to true will cause the UI to be presented stacked; where the match type is displayed above the column filter area.
+Use this options when displaying the Filter Panel in narrow container.

 -   **filterButtonLabel**   :   *String.
 Optional.
 Default='Filter'* <br />
     The text that will be used in the button at the bottom of the filter panel.
 Used only when _showFilterButton_ is set to true.
 If a _onFilterClick_ function is not set, a click event can be set on _button.spwidget-button_